torproject/onionbalance/docs/v2/running-onionbalance.rst

     $ sudo service onionbalance start

-The management server must be left running to publish new descriptors for your onion service.
+The management server must be left running to publish new descriptors for your onion service: in about 10 minutes you should have a fully functional onionbalance setup.

 .. note::

     Multiple OnionBalance management servers can be run simultaneously with the same master private key and configuration file to provide redundancy.

+.. _onionbalance_cli:

 Command-Line Options
 --------------------

-.. autoprogram:: onionbalance.manager:parse_cmd_args()
+.. autoprogram:: onionbalance.common.argparser:get_common_argparser()
    :prog: onionbalance